2 building inspectors in hard hats and high vis jackets looking at a digital tablet

 What is the role of Multi-Disciplinary Teams (MDTs)?

 MDTs, led by BSR, bring together experts such as building inspectors, structural engineers, and fire safety professionals.
 They provide regulatory advice, conduct inspections, and ensure effective decision-making and compliance with building regulations for higher-risk buildings.
 MDTs guide the structure of a building inspection schedule and input to any requirements or conditions that may be applied to a building control approval.
-They also provide a main point of contact for applicants, and they review completion certificate applications with
+They also provide a main point of contact for applicants, and they review completion certificate applications with the ‘as built’ information to ensure compliance with building regulations before issuing the completion certificate.

 This is not new in terms of assessments and site inspections – but MDTs are a new method of delivery.